-In this edition of the ‘CHRO Insights’ as part of the Great Manager Awards, we have Mr. Sudeep Dev, Vice President Human Resources at Volvo Eicher Commerical Vehicle Limited.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he opens up about his life as an HR Leader.
+In this edition of the chro Insights, we have Sudeep Dev, Vice President Human Resources - Volvo Eicher Commerical Vehicle Limited.
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: How would you describe your professional career journey as a CHRO?